Best Amazon Prime Early Access Sale speaker deals

-Whether you’re looking to upgrade your audio environment, add a smart speaker to another room, or score a new Bluetooth speaker to take on the road, Amazon is offering fantastic deals during its Amazon Prime Early Access Sale—aka Prime Day 2, aka October Prime Day.
+Whether it’s time to upgrade your audio environment, add a smart speaker to another room, or score a new Bluetooth speaker to take on the road, Amazon is offering fantastic deals during its Amazon Prime Early Access Sale—aka Prime Day 2, aka October Prime Day.
+We had spotted some great deals on Amazon’s older Echo devices, but when we last checked, several models were listed as “currently unavailable,” so we’ve removed them from this listing.

-The Early Access Sale officially runs October 11 and 12, but we’ve already spotted some outstanding values.
-We’ll update this list as new deals become available.
+We’ve divided this list into two categories: Smart speakers and regular Bluetooth speakers.
+The lists are then sorted by manufacturer and sale price.

 Best Prime Early Access Sale deals on smart speakers